MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

 ## Step 2 - Create the OEMConfig profile that configures the app

 The next step is to create an OEMConfig profile that configures the permissions in the OEMConfig app.
-In this profile, you configure the app schema settings that auto-grant permissions to the MHS app features.
+In this profile, you configure the app schema settings that autogrant permissions to the MHS app features.

 # [Samsung](#tab/samsung-policy)